 Where your attention goes, your energy flows

-Bringing awareness to our natural human tendency toward fear-induced responses to a layoff can help us bring compassion to the part of ourselves trying to strategize change, disappointment and the unknown out of our life.
+Bringing awareness to our natural human tendency toward fear-induced reactions to a layoff can help us bring compassion to the part of ourselves trying to strategize change, disappointment and the unknown out of our life.

 In the Fall of 2019, the number of U.S. layoffs and terminations crept upwards of 1.8 million according to the Bureau of Labor Statistics’ Job Openings and Labor Turnover Survey.